 - Clouds: ARE and AIR say /air/ like in dare and fair.

 - Ambulances: OW and OU say “Owwwwww”… It’s time to go to the hospital!

-- (short vowel)CK: When you hear “k” after a short vowel, it is written as “ck” like in duck or pack.
+- Leftover Alley: (Short vowel)ck House: When you hear “k” after a short vowel, it is written as “ck” like in duck or pack.

-- ing House: ing can be found at the end of a verb that is happening NOW!
+- Leftover Alley: ing House: ing can be found at the end of a verb that is happening NOW!

 - R-Street: er like in Xavier and in teacher